GregDMeyer/dynamite/docs/install.rst

 Note that you may want to adjust some of the build options.
 Just take a look at the script and modify as desired.
-There are also a couple other scripts in that directory for debug builds (if you will be modifying dynamite) and CUDA support.
+There are also a couple other scripts in that directory for debug builds (if you will be modifying dynamite) and GPU support.

 If all goes well, ``configure`` will tell you to run a ``make`` command.
 Copy the command and run it.
 It should look like: